-One example of this is seen at the beginning of the novel, shortly after the boy leaves his initial village and enters a “foreign” community, where he is tired, terrified and starving, the boy lays down in the middle of the road.
+We see one example of this at the beginning of the novel, shortly after the boy leaves his initial village and enters a “foreign” community, where he is tired, terrified and starving, the boy lays down in the middle of the road.
 Instead of being helped, the villagers gather around him and slowly increase their rate of violence, first starting from simply poking the boy to then jabbing him with rakes to eventually hurling rocks at him.
 His relief comes when a villager stuffs the boy in a burlap sack and takes him to be his servant.
 The boy is viewed as an animal, perhaps even an object to use, instead of a person to be helped.
 Kosinski uses the word “mob” when he describes this scene, the mob mentality showing how cruelty towards a child in need can quickly come to be accepted.

 Essentially, one who stands out from the group gets killed.

 Another aspect of human behavior that is explored in the text is the idea that a group needs someone to blame when bad things happen otherwise it will turn on itself.
 People always need someone to blame for their misfortune and when that someone is presented, all that hate is focused on them and this displaced attitude brings people relief for a moment.
 A scene that depicts this notion is that of the rats in the bunker.
-Alone, the rats eat each other but when a man falls into the bunker, the rats direct their hunger towards the man and begin to eat him for the time being.
+Alone, the rats eat each other, but when a man falls into the bunker, the rats direct their hunger towards the man and eat him for the time being.